Skip to main content

 { filename: "stream.txt", content: fs.createReadStream("file.txt") },

-// Custom content type
+// Explicitly set the content type

 { filename: "data.bin", content: "hello world!", contentType: "application/octet-stream" },